 Visitors can read about the roles of the conscript laborers, the United States Colored Troops, and ordinary citizens.
 Learn about the design and construction of the fort through interactive exhibits.
 See the effects of a sudden occupation on Nashville’s citizens.
 Hear about the strength and bravery of the men who built the fort, hear stories and see photos of life in the occupied city, and experience the heartbreak of the Battle of Nashville.

 The center is intended to serve as a hub for Civil War heritage tourism in Middle Tennessee.
 Rather than competing with otherhistoric sites, the intent is to develop partnerships with other agencies to enhance and expand the educational and economic benefits of heritage tourism in the area.
 In addition, programs and events offered by a full time staff at the center will provide students and the public at large new opportunities to understand Nashville’s fascinating Civil War past.

-Celebrating the opening of the Fort Negley Visitors Center were State Senator Thelma Harper, flanked by Jim Kay, left, BONPS President, and Doug Jones, BONPS past president.
+Celebrating the opening of the Fort Negley Visitors Center were State Senator Thelma Harper, flanked by BONPS past presidents Jim Kay (left) and Doug Jones.

 Fort Negley is located adjacent to the center.
 Stabilized and enhanced with interpretive signage and walkways, the fort opened to the public in December 2004 for the first time in 60 years.
 Fort Negley was the largest fortification built by the occupying Union Army in Nashville and the largest inland stone fort built during the Civil War.
 Measuring 600 feet by 300 feet, Negley covered four acres and was constructed from October to December 1862.
 The stronghold was constructed by conscript laborers, both slaves and free blacks, of stone, logs, earth, and railroad iron.
 More than 2700 African American men worked to build Fort Negley; only 300 were paid for their labor.